stevepryde/spnaughts/README.md

 For example:

-    $ ./game_runner.py randombot simplebot --batch 1000
+    $ ./game_runner.py randombot naughts.simplebot --game naughts --batch 1000

 This will run a batch of 1000 games and then output a summary at the end.

 ## GENETIC MODE

 This is the mode used to run bots based on a genetic algorithm.
-One and only one of the bots must be a genetic bot to run in this mode.

 For example:

-    $ ./game_runner.py randombot genbot1 --batch 1000 --samples 50 --genetic 10
+    $ ./game_runner.py randombot naughts.genbot1 --game naughts --batch 100 --samples 50 --genetic 10

 This will run the randombot (as 'X') against the genbot1 (as 'O'), over 10 generations.
 Each generation will have 50 samples.
-Each 'sample' will execute a batch of 1000 games before receiving an overall score (the average).
+Each 'sample' will execute a batch of 100 games before receiving an overall score (the average).
 The highest scoring sample will be selected and another 50 samples generated (or mutated) from that winning sample.
 This is the second generation.
 If no sample scores higher than the previous generation, the samples are